 Now that you've decided where you're getting your lizard from and what kind of lizard you want, you need to make sure you have their new enclosure properly set up for them.
 Lighting, habitat, heat, humidity, nutrition, and behavior all need to be taken into consideration.

-- Lighting and Heat for lizards - Heat and lighting are essential to the health of your lizard for a variety of reasons.
+- Heat and lighting are essential to the health of your lizard for a variety of reasons.
 Lizards are cold-blooded and rely on heat, invisible UV rays, and the day/night cycle to function properly.

-- How to Provide a Thermal Gradient - Reptiles don't just need generalized heat but rather a range of temperatures so they can regulate their body temperature as needed.
+- Reptiles don't just need generalized heat but rather a range of temperatures so they can regulate their body temperature as needed.

-- Metabolic Bone Disease in Reptiles - A common health problem in captive reptiles, metabolic bone disease is related to both diet and lighting and is easily avoided.
+- A common health problem in captive reptiles, metabolic bone disease is related to both diet and lighting and is easily avoided.

-- Vitamin A Deficiency - Another health problem related to diet, vitamin A deficiency is a real concern.
+- Another health problem related to diet, vitamin A deficiency is a real concern.

-- Shedding Problems in Reptiles - All reptiles shed their skin regularly and problems shedding usually indicates that something in the lizard's environment needs to be altered.
+- All reptiles shed their skin regularly and problems shedding usually indicates that something in the lizard's environment needs to be altered.

-- How to Use and Calibrate a Hygrometer - Humidity is another important environmental parameter you need to control (often a culprit in shedding problems), so get a hygrometer to measure the humidity percentage and make sure it is calibrated properly.
+- Humidity is another important environmental parameter you need to control (often a culprit in shedding problems), so get a hygrometer to measure the humidity percentage and make sure it is calibrated properly.

 Once you have everything set up for your lizard, you can finally go pick out a healthy lizard and knowing that you can give it a good life.